-Part time students will normally undertake Re-theorizing Development Futures, the advanced training modules (POLM083) and optional modules upto 30 credits in their first year of study.
+Part time students will normally undertake the compulsory module Re-theorizing Development Futures and one x 30 credit or 2 x 15 credits in their first year of study.
 In their second year they will register for the dissertation module and Geographical Thought and Practice (although it is likely that they will commence work on their dissertation during the first year of study).